rwikdutta/rwikdutta.me/resume.md

     -  Worked on a solution for Department of Telecom to build a unified platform where they could identify individuals who violated DoT's rule of maximum mobile connection limit for an individual.
 - Winner of Inter college coding competition organized by my alma matter as part of Technical Fest, 2018.

-## Online Certification
-- Coursera Certification: Machine Learning by Andrew Ng (Stanford University).
-- NPTEL Certification: Introduction to Machine Learning (IIT-Kharagpur)
-- NPTEL Certification: Introduction to Data Analytics (IIT-Madras)

-## Internship
-- Data Science Intern at Prakshep
-    - Mar '19 - Jun '19
-    - Using Deep Learning to perform edge detection (Holistically Nested Edge Detection) in order to detect boundaries of agricultural plots from satellite imagery
-    - Automate the process of downloading satellite imagery from Landsat 8 and analysis of given agricultural plots
-    - Digitization of Identity Documents using OCR, image pre-processing and then using both logic and automation to extract the information from those cards in a structured format.

 ## Projects
 - Predicting Relevant Articles for Tweets.